 Ann Arbor Hands-On Museum

-Visitors can enjoy more than 250 interactive exhibits, each with a different focus to bring physics, geology, math, music and more to life.
-We recently took our 16 month old nephew there and everyone enjoyed experimenting including his grandparents.
+Visitors of all ages can enjoy more than 250 interactive exhibits, each with a different focus to bring physics, geology, math, music and more to life.

 220 E. Ann St., Ann Arbor

 It’s a child’s hands-on dream come true.
 Completely remodeled and reopened in 2001, the science center offers a huge 110,000 square feet of scientific exploration.
 Located downtown, reciprocal memberships accepted.
 Formerly the Detroit Science Center.

 Detroit is one of the top five cities contributing music artists to the Rock and Roll Hall of Fame – 23 Detroit artists/groups have been inducted.
 At Hitsville visitors can spin back in time with exhibits, costumes and “Studio A” where Motown greats recorded so many hits.

 2648 W. Grand Blvd., Detroit

 This market has been serving Detroiters and suburbanites for over 160 years.
 Fresh produce, meat products, herbs, cheeses, nuts, candies, and condiments are all supplied by retailers and wholesalers spread over a 43-acre area.
 The market is open Monday through Saturday.

 Detroit’s Thanksgiving Day Parade a.k.a.
 America’s Thanksgiving Parade® is one of the country’s largest and most spectacular parades!
 Every November something magical happens on Detroit’s Woodward Avenue, a holiday tradition dating back to 1924.
 Take your behind-the-scenes tour of The Parade Company and discover the city’s most hidden treasure.
 Reservations typically necessary.